Scots swim their way to success

 — KAREN LI

-In fact, rather than the medals they earned, the swimmers and coaches of Carlmont take the most pride in their ability to create a team where everyone is welcomed and supported.
+Rather than the medals they earned, the swimmers and coaches of Carlmont take the most pride in their ability to create a team where everyone is welcomed and supported.